liminalproperty/liminalproperty.github.io/privacy.md

     relationship, such as because you are the person we are dealing with at your employer.
 This will be on the basis of our legitimate interest.

+-   If we have a business relationship with your or your employer, we may need to keep records in anticipation of future legal or contractual needs, such as to demonstrate compliance with a leasehold agreement or to show we have had complied with gas safety law.
+This will be on the basis of our legal obligations or our legitimate interests.

 In particular, we do not, and have no interest in, selling your data to third parties or using it for any direct marketing purposes.